Shahid718/Programming-Phase-field-in-Fortran/dendrite/README.md

 ```
 ### **Evolution**

 The temporal and spatial discretization starts here.
-Note the use of statement label for the do loop &mdash; time_loop
+Note the use of construct name for the do loop &mdash; time_loop

 ```Fortran
 !--- start microstructure evolution